victormartino/Portfolio_Project_9__Disappearing_Text_Writing_App/README.md

 ## Features

-- **Clean Interface**: The app boasts a clean and intuitive interface that reduces distractions, allowing you to focus solely on your writing.
+- **Clean Interface** ✨: The app boasts a clean and intuitive interface that reduces distractions, allowing you to focus solely on your writing.

-- **Character Count**: Keep track of your progress with the real-time character count feature, motivating you to keep typing and meet your writing goals.
+- **Character Count** 🔢: Keep track of your progress with the real-time character count feature, motivating you to keep typing and meet your writing goals.

-- **Inactivity Check**: To ensure you stay engaged, the app detects periods of inactivity.
+- **Inactivity Check** ⏱️: To ensure you stay engaged, the app detects periods of inactivity.
 If no typing occurs for a set duration, the text is cleared, giving you a fresh start.

-- **Elapsed Time**: The timer function helps you monitor your writing session's duration, adding a competitive edge to beat your previous writing records.
+- **Elapsed Time** ⏲️: The timer function helps you monitor your writing session's duration, adding a competitive edge to beat your previous writing records.

 ## Getting Started